b4rsby/SwiftLog/README.md

 Q - Why bother creating this?

 A - Sent my macbook into the Apple Store for a screen repair.
 Wanted to know what the techs were up to.

+--

+Q - Why you no Kernel-level keylogger?

+A - Lol @ writing kernel extensions.